cronnevik/nor2qml/README.md

 CATALOGS="CATALOG1_ CATALOG2_"
 ```

+It is important to apply the quotes and separate each catalog with a space.

 #### Configure html document for the web-service
 The query builder page can be customised to your needs.
 The application has build
 in profiles for change of content in title, header and footer.
 To add your own